How to Install PHP on Apache in Windows?

 Configure PHP as an Apache module.

-Go to Apache’s conf folder (in our case, the folder is located at C:\Apache24\conf).
+Navigate to the Apache’s conf folder (in our case, the folder is located at C:\Apache24\conf).
 Open httpd.conf configuration file in a text editor (Notepad).

 Add the following lines to the bottom of the file to set PHP as an Apache module: